 3 to 4

 The number of days the flu will make you feel like you’ve been hit with a truck.
 That is tired and achy, have a headache and fever, with cough and fatigue.
 Though it could last up to 2 weeks.
-Ouch!
+Like I said, don’t wish that on anyone!

 3 to 5